 Shadows We Carry was written in response to numerous requests from readers who wanted to find out what happened to the characters after the first book ended in the early ‘60s.
 In the sequel, which begins in the late ‘60s, Bronka and JoJo experience the political and social upheaval of the times as they continue to cope with their family’s legacy and their roles as women.

 Meryl is also a co-author of the award-winning book, The Living Memories Project: Legacies That Last, and in 2016, wrote a companion workbook, My Living Memories Project Journal.

 A sought-after speaker, Meryl has been interviewed on television, radio, and podcasts.
 During the pandemic, she met virtually with more than 80 groups to discuss The Takeaway Men.
 A career educator, she is proud to be both a teacher and student of history.
 She has also worked as a school administrator.

-Meryl holds a BA from Queens College, an MA from Teachers College, Columbia University, and an Ed.D. from Hofstra University.
-She is a lifetime member of Hadassah and an active supporter of UJA-Federation of New York.
+Meryl holds a BA from Queens College; an MA from Teachers College, Columbia University; and an Ed.D. from Hofstra University.
+She is a lifetime member of Hadassah, a benefactor of UJA-Federation of New York, a member of The International Advisory Board for Holocaust Survivor Day, and a supporter of Holocaust centers and causes.
 She lives in New York with her husband, Stewart.
 They have three married sons and six grandchildren.
-This is her first novel.